ONSdigital/software-engineer-community/standards/github.md

 - Triggering on-network builds from GitHub is authorised only via the CA API Gateway.

-- All repositories from the ONSDigital organisation should be whitelisted.
+- All repositories from the ONSdigital organisation should be whitelisted.

 ### External contributors

-Currently we do not support changes from outside of members of the ONDigital GitHub organisation.
+Currently we do not support changes from outside of members of the ONSdigital GitHub organisation.

 - **Unsolicited pull requests** - if we get an unsolicited pull request from outside of the organisation it must not be merged.
 It should be raised to the **Technical Lead** _Community of practice_.